shahsam/saimashahid.github.io/index.md

 title: Home
 ---

-I am a plant biologist studying regulatory DNA/ RNA molecules that can be mobile within and across species.
+I am a plant biologist studying noncoding RNA/DNA that can be mobile within and across species and regulate gene expression.